Reviews You Can Rely On

 Measured Weight (w/o pedals) 51 lbs 3 oz (S4)

-The Specialized Turbo Levo Comp Alloy returns to our electric mountain bike test and claims the top step on the podium for the fourth year in a row.
-Updated for the 2022 model year, it looks nearly identical to the previous version but has several notable changes, including the highly adjustable geometry debuted on the Stumpjumper EVO, mixed wheel sizes, and the new Turbo Full Power 2.2 motor.
-The adjustable geometry is a real highlight, allowing the rider to set the bike up in six distinct configurations through adjustable headset cups and flip chips in the chainstays.
+The Specialized Turbo Levo Comp Alloy claims the top step on the podium for the fourth year in a row.
+“It's just the most fun to ride,” lead tester Joshua Hutchens says.
+The adjustable geometry is a real highlight and allows you to set the bike up in six distinct configurations through adjustable headset cups and flip chips in the chainstays.
 The head cups allow you to change the head tube angle in full-degree increments between 65.5 and 63.5 degrees, while the flip chips adjust the bottom bracket height by 7mm between the high and low positions.
-This unprecedented level of adjustability allows the rider to set the bike up to suit their riding style, terrain, and preferences, taking the Levo's versatility to another level.
-Meanwhile, the move to mixed wheel sizes helped keep the bike's rear end maneuverable and increased clearance in steep terrain.
-The 700Wh battery carries over from the previous model and gives the bike a very impressive range, while the revised motor pumps out some serious torque with three customizable support settings.
-The refinement and integration of the entire system is excellent, plus the Comp Alloy model we tested comes with a functional and capable build, even if it isn't flashy.
+“This unprecedented level of adjustability allows the rider to set the bike up to suit their riding style, terrain, and preferences, taking the Levo's versatility to another level,” says Joshua.

 There's little to not like about the Turbo Levo Comp.
 Despite all the positive attributes, we found a couple of things for a future wish list.
-A handlebar-mounted digital display might be nice, but the new TCU offers abundant data on the top -tube while keeping the cockpit clean.
+A handlebar-mounted digital display might be nice, but the new TCU offers abundant data on the top tube while keeping the cockpit clean.
 The SRAM Code R brakes mounted on our test bike are sufficient but developed a spongy and inconsistent feel during long descents when high heat affected their performance.
 We're total fans of the Specialized tread, the GRID Trail casings that come stock aren't robust enough for the weight of this bike or its hard-charging capabilities.
-Still, the Specialized proved the test team's favorite model for its enhanced versatility through adjustable geometry, well-rounded performance, and very impressive range and efficiency.
-We collectively have several Levos in our fleet, from S-works to Comp models, and we find this bike to be an incredible bike at great value.
+Still, the Specialized proved the test team's favorite model for its enhanced versatility through adjustable geometry, well-rounded performance, and impressive range and efficiency.
+We collectively have several Levos in our fleet, from S-works to Comp models, and we find this bike incredible at great value.
 We've also been through multiple motors, and while the downtime is unfortunate, the warranty process has been excellent.

 Read more: Specialized Turbo Levo Comp Alloy review